MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/migration/test-cloud/index.md

 # Test Cloud Migration

-General info about migrating from Xamarin Test Cloud to Mobile Center.
+General info about migrating from Xamarin Test Cloud to App Center.